ballerina-platform/ballerina-dev-website/hacktoberfest/connector-contributor-guide.md

 ### Step 2: Repository Setup

-- After confirmation, the Ballerina team will create a new repository for the connector under the ballerina-platform organization and set up the initial project structure.
+- After confirmation, the Ballerina team will create a new repository for the connector under the [ballerina-platform](https://github.com/ballerina-platform/) GitHub organization and, set up the initial project structure.

 ### Step 3: Follow the Connector Development Guide